Matilda Browne, The Only Woman Artist Allowed to Paint the Doors of the Old Lyme Colony

 Matilda Browne won so much respect from her fellow artists they let her paint on a door in Miss Florence Griswold’s house in Old Lyme, Conn.

-Matilda Browne was an exception — the only woman allowed to paint on one of the celebrated panels inside Miss Florence’s Georgian mansion.
-She was also the only woman portrayed in a mural painted by Henry Rankin Poore on the overmantle in the house.
+Matilda Browne was an exception, the only woman portrayed in a mural painted by Henry Rankin Poore on the overmantle in Miss Florence’s house.
 Called The Fox Chase, it caricatured 23 of the Old Lyme artists chasing after a fox.
 Poore depicted Matilda Browne with her arms raised in shock at the sight of Childe Hassam painting shirtless en plein air.

 Matilda Browne at 25